swiftlang/swift-evolution/proposals/0498-runtime-demangle.md

 The output from this API is an `OutputSpan` of `UTF8.CodeUnit`s, and it may not necessarily be well-formed UTF8, because of the potential of truncation happening between two code units which would render the UTF8 invalid.

 If the demangled representation does not fit the preallocated buffer, the demangle method will return `truncated(actualSize)` such that developers can determine by how much the buffer might need to be increased to handle the complete demangling.
+When `.truncated` is returned, the `OutputSpan` will contain a _partial result_, of however many characters were able to fit into it before truncation ocurred.
+This also means that a truncated output may not be entirely valid UTF8.

-To construct an `UTF8Span` or valid `String` from the `OutputSpan` you can do the following:
+Converting the outputSpan to a `String`, which is guarateed to be valid UTF8, follows the below pattern, where creating an `UTF8Span` _will_ perform validation of the UTF8 String contents, and fail if the output wasn't correct.

 ```swift
 var demangledOutputSpan: OutputSpan<UTF8.CodeUnit> = ...